 - From the Rate menu, select a rate.
 It is best to export your audio at a rate that matches the rate of your original sound files.
 For example, if your file has an audio sample rate of 48 kHz and you choose a conversion rate of 22.05 kHz, the sound will play at the same speed, but higher frequencies will be missing, making it sound muffled.
 For reference, the standard sound quality is 48 kHz for broadcasting and DVD.
 Lower rates are liable to impact the quality of your movie's soundtrack negatively, but they can be useful if disk space or download speed is critical.

 - Select the Size of your audio's encoding.
-Also known as Bit Depth, this determines the amount of precision used to record each wavelength in the soundtrack.
+Also known as Bit Depth, this determines the amount of precision used to record each wavelength in the audio track.
 The standard size is 16-bit.
-If you choose 8-bit, the amount of disk space your sound track requires is halved, but the audio will sound muffled.
+If you choose 8-bit, the amount of disk space the audio track of your movie file requires is halved, but the audio quality will be significantly lower.

 - Select whether to Use the Mono or Stereo channel mode.
-Stereo sound has a separate sound track for the left and the right speakers, allowing to make the origin of each sound realistically match the origin of their corresponding action.
-If you choose Mono, your sound track may use less disk space, but both the left and right channels will be merged into a single track.
+Stereo sound has a separate audio track for the left and the right speakers, allowing to make the origin of each sound realistically match the origin of their corresponding action.
+If you choose Mono, the audio track in the exported movie file may use less disk space, but both the left and right channels will be merged into a single track.